liferay/alloyeditor.com/src/pages/docs/use/editor_configuration.md

 ## ReadOnly Configuration

 <p>
-	Changing editor´s behavior.
+	Changing editor's behavior.
 ReadOnly is a property that it allows you enable or disable AlloyEditor.
 </p>

 <p><i>Please, check our <a href="/docs/use/readonly_configuration.html">ReadOnly Configuration</a>!</i></p>